IBM/istio101/workshop/exercise-3/README.md

 3. Add the username and password that you retrieved earlier and save your changes.

 4. Deploy the analyzer pods and service.
-The analyzer service talks to Watson Tone analyzer to help analyze the tone of a message.
+The analyzer service talks to the Watson Tone analyzer to help analyze the tone of a message.
    ```console
    kubectl apply -f analyzer-deployment.yaml --debug
    kubectl apply -f analyzer-service.yaml
    ```

-5. Apply an egress rule to allow the analyzer service to access the Watson service.
-The rule definition is defined in [istio101/workshop/plans](https://github.com/IBM/istio101/tree/master/workshop/plans) and is not part of the guestbook application files:
+5. Create an egress rule to allow the analyzer service to access the Watson service.
+The rule is defined in [istio101/workshop/plans](https://github.com/IBM/istio101/tree/master/workshop/plans) and is not part of the guestbook app files:
     ```console
       kubectl apply -f analyzer-egress.yaml
     ```
-And that concludes the installation of the guestbook application.
+Great!
+With you guestbook up and running, you can now expose the service mesh with the Istio Ingress controller.

 #### [Continue to Exercise 4 - Expose the service mesh with the Istio Ingress controller](../exercise-4/README.md)